Hidden Gems in Egypt you Don’t Want to Miss

 Another hidden gem in Egypt you shouldn’t miss!
 Built by Prince Mohammad Ali, the uncle of King Farouk, Manial Palace is an impressive and unusual museum that showcases a combination of Ottoman, Andalucian, Persian and European rococo architectural styles.
 It was first constructed in the early 1900s to house the Prince’s extensive collections of art, silver, clothing, furniture and medieval manuscripts.

 In 1955 the palace and its collections were donated to the Egyptian Supreme Council of Antiquities.
 This allows the public to appreciate its beauty and splendor!
 You can easily spend hours taking in the intricately decorated rooms.
-These rooms feature colorful ceramic tiles, carved wooden ceilings, stained glass windows and copious amounts of luxurious gilding.

 4. The City of the Dead, Cairo